jermp/pthash/README.md

 For a quick start, see the source file `src/example.cpp`.
-The example shows how to setup a simple build configuration for PTHash (parameters, base hasher, search type, and encoder).
+The example shows how to setup a simple build configuration for PTHash (parameters, base hasher, bucketer, and encoder types).

 After compilation, run this example with